 • R97 Deprecate @table on input types; consumer-derived tables + argMapping grouping: The @table directive on input types declares "this input maps to columns of table X".
 The classifier consumes it to produce GraphitronType.TableInputType (TypeBuilder.buildTableInputType at TypeBuilder.java:686-718), and downstream MutationInputResolver, EnumMappingResolver.buildLookupBindings, FieldBuilder (line ~697), and GraphitronSchemaValidator.validateTableInputType all switch on that variant.
 The directive is the structural signal that drives DML emit, @lookupKey resolution, and condition-input column binding.

-• R239 Lift ColumnField.parentTable from emitter parameter to record component: Surfaced by R237 Phase 2 as the (b-cheap) candidate keyed column-field-requires-table-backed-parent.
+• R239 Lift ColumnField.parentTable from emitter parameter to record component: Surfaced by R237 Phase 2 as a (b-cheap) structural-lift candidate.
 The classifier produces a ChildField.ColumnField only on a table-backed parent, but the parent table itself is currently threaded into TypeFetcherGenerator.generateTypeSpec as a parameter rather than carried on the ColumnField record.
-The switch arm at TypeFetcherGenerator.java:319 reads parentTable from the parameter and throws IllegalStateException if null, treating a structurally-precluded reachability as a defensive guard. (updated 2026-05-25)
+The switch arm at TypeFetcherGenerator.java:319 reads parentTable from the parameter and throws IllegalStateException if null, treating a structurally-precluded reachability as a defensive guard. (updated 2026-06-26, created 2026-05-25)

 • R192 Mojo-configured custom Bean Validation factory: Originally drafted as part of R45 (tenant-routing-and-execution-input.md) and inherited by R190 (single-tenant-execution-input-factory.md); carved out because the validator-override mechanism is independent of those items' surface narrowing.
 The generated GraphitronContext impl’s getValidator(env) returns Validation.buildDefaultValidatorFactory().getValidator(); consumers who need a custom Validator (custom ConstraintValidator implementations, alternative providers, CDI integration) have no seam today and would have to reach for the legacy GraphitronContext interface that R190 seals.
 The proposed shape is a new Mojo element naming a consumer-supplied factory class whose instance graphitron calls per request: this pushes against R45’s "extension points that don’t pay for the openness" critique one level down, since the override hook is itself a per-request consumer-implemented surface.
 The Spec author must justify whether the override is per-request (functional interface, (DataFetchingEnvironment) → Validator) or per-build (configured class graphitron instantiates once and calls .getValidator() on), and what the migration story is for consumers currently overriding GraphitronContext.getValidator(env) in the legacy generator.
 Depends on R190 landing first so the sealed-context method set is the baseline this item widens. (updated 2026-05-20)